 GE Hotpoint became the largest employer in Ontario- employing 25 percent of the city l;abor force.
 When Hotpoint merged with General Electric, GE asked E.H.to manage a;; their manufacturing operations in Chicago.
 But he wanted to stay close to home, so he continued to manage the local Ontario plant until his death.

-Posted about 5 years ago by nrouton
+Posted over 5 years ago by nrouton

 nroutonAdded a photoOctober 31, 2012